-- 1. The central aim of our Behaviour and Discipline Policy is that only good behaviour will be encouraged. - 2.
+- 1. The central aim of our Behaviour Policy is that only good behaviour will be encouraged. - 2.
 At Kings Worthy Primary School staff, parents and children do their best to work together to create a climate where bullying does not occur.
-We aim to do this by: - a) PREVENTION Building a co-operative culture with a strong sense of community: - Self-esteem for all is actively enhanced - Anger is managed effectively - Listening and appropriate social interaction skills are developed - Promoting good role models as a positive force for good behaviour.
-(See also our P.S.H.E.
-Policy). - Discouraging children from being bystanders. - Bullying is discussed in lessons as part of the P.S.H.E. curriculum, encouraging the wider community i.e. Police, voluntary organisations, to come and talk to children.
+We aim to do this by: - a) PREVENTION Building a co-operative culture with a strong sense of community: - Self-esteem for all is actively enhanced. - Anger is managed effectively. - Listening and appropriate social interaction skills are developed. - Promoting good role models as a positive force for good behaviour. - Discouraging children from being bystanders. - Bullying is discussed in lessons as part of the P.S.H.E. curriculum, encouraging the wider community i.e. Police, voluntary organisations, to come and talk to children.